THE PETEY GREENE PROGRAM IN NEW JERSEY

 Albert C. Wagner Youth Correctional Facility - Princeton University and Rider University

 A.C.
 Wagner is an all-male mixed security facility.
 At A.C.
 Wagner our volunteers typically tutor one-on-one with the incarcerated students who are pulled out of the classroom into the hallway to work with our volunteers.
-Tutors can volunteer Monday - Friday, either 7:20 am - 10:30 am or 12:20-3:30 pm.
+Tutors can volunteer Monday-Friday, either 8:00-9:50 am or 1:00-2:50 pm, as well as Friday 5:00-8:00 pm for a college course.
+These times do not include transportation time.

 Garden State Youth Correctional Facility - Princeton University and Rider University

 Garden State is an all-male mixed security facility.
 At Garden State our volunteers typically tutor one-on-one in the classroom during class time.
-Tutors can volunteer Monday-Friday either 7:20 am - 10:30 am or 12:20-3:30 pm.
+Tutors can volunteer Monday-Friday, either 8:00-9:50 am or 1:00-2:50 pm, as well as Friday 5:00-8:00 pm for a college course.
+These times do not include transportation time.

 Edna Mahan Correctional Facility for Women - Rutgers University

 Edna Mahan is the state’s only female facility.
 At Edna Mahan our volunteers typically tutor one-on-one inside the classroom during class time.
-Tutors can volunteer Monday-Friday 8:00-10:30 am, or 12:30-2:30 pm.
+Tutors can volunteer Monday-Friday 8:30-10:30 am, or 12:30-2:30 pm.
+These times do not include transportation time.

 Mountainview Youth Correctional Facility - Rutgers University

 Northern State is an all-male mixed security facility.
 At Northern State our volunteers tutor one-on-one in a study hall environment after the students have finished their classes for the day.
-Tutors can volunteer Monday-Friday from 2:30-5:30 pm.
+Tutors can volunteer Monday-Friday from 3:00-5:00 pm.
+These times do not include transportation time.

 Jones Farm Correctional Facility - The College of New Jersey

 Jones Farm is an all-male minimum security facility.
 The volunteers at Jones Farm tutor one-on-one in the classroom during class time.
-Tutors can volunteer Monday-Friday 8:15-10:15 am or 12:15-2:30 pm.
+Tutors can volunteer Monday-Friday 8:30-10:00 am or 12:30-2:15 pm.
+These times do not include transportation time.

 South Woods State Prison - Rowan University

 South Woods is an all-male mixed security facility.
 The volunteers at South Woods tutor one-on-one inside the classroom during class time.
-Tutors can volunteer Monday-Thursday from 10:30-12:30 pm or 2:30-4:45 pm.
+Tutors can volunteer Monday-Friday from 8:00-10:00 am, 12:30-2:30 pm or 2:30-4:30 pm.
+These times do not include transportation time.

 Southern State Prison - Stockton University

 Southern State is an all-male mixed security facility.
 The volunteers at Southern State tutor one-on-one inside the classroom during class time.
-Tutors can volunteer Monday- Friday from 7:15-11:15 am or 11:15-3:15 pm.
+Tutors can volunteer Monday-Friday from 8:30-10:30 am or 12:30-2:30 pm.
+These times do not include transportation time.

 All Petey Greene volunteers must be 18 years or older.
-They must be able to supply and bring with them each week a government issued ID (passport, state ID or driver’s licence).
+They must be able to supply and bring with them each week a government issued ID (passport, state ID or driver’s license).

 Thank you for reading this far and for your interest in tutoring with the Petey Greene Program.
 Our application consists of an online form which is at the bottom of this page.
 We will then select applicants for an in-person interview, before making our final decision.

 - The process of becoming a tutor is selective.
-We are looking for individuals who have a passion for education and a commitment to social justice and who will be able to deal with the challenges of working within a correctional facility and who will be able to develop their skills and adapt to unexpected circumstances throughout their time with us.
+We are looking for individuals who have a passion for education and a commitment to social justice, who will be able to deal with the challenges of working within a correctional facility, and who will be able to develop their skills and adapt to unexpected circumstances throughout their time with us.

 - All tutors will be required to pass a background check to enter the correctional facilities to tutor students.
 The Petey Greene Program does not control the background verification process and cannot guarantee that you’ll be approved, or how quickly you'll be approved (clearance time ranges from 1 to 3 months).